ttomo3535/ttomo3535/README.md

 I am a graduate student at **Kyushu University, Fukuoka, Japan.**
 Researching the relationship between genetic variations and evolutionary procesees at [Evolutionary genetics lab](http://www.biology.kyushu-u.ac.jp/~kteshima/)

+## Presentations and Publications:
+Tanaka, T., Hayakawa, T., Teshima, M, K. (2023).
+Power of neutrality tests for detecting natural selection.
+Manuscript submitted for publication.
+”Assessingthepoweroftestsfordetectingnaturalselection”, the 94th Annual Meeting of the Genetics Society of Japan, Hokkiado University, September 2022

 ## How to reach me:
 tanaka35t@gmail.com
 [LinkedIn](www.linkedin.com/in/ttomo3535)